Fundamental Landau Levels in a Strongly Coupled Plasma: Discussion

 \section{Discussion}

-As we saw in section \ref{landaugauge}, it is possible to recover an equation that is identical in appearance to the one describing Landau quantization in a translational invariant gauge.
-We were also able in section \ref{symmgauge} to write a system of two equations that has, as acceptable solutions, functions that describe Landau levels with vanishing canonical angular momentum in a rotational invariant gauge\footnote{It is interesting to notice that in \cite{Ammon:2017ded} the modes that behaved like Landau levels were also only found in the helicity-0 sector, posing the question about whether this projections is more relevant than it would seem at a first glance.}.
+As we saw in section \ref{landaugauge}, the behavior over the spatial directions of the excitations of the fundamental scalar field studied here is govern by an equation that is identical in appearance to the one describing Landau quantization in a translational invariant gauge.
+In section \ref{symmgauge} we were also able to write a system of two equations that as acceptable solutions has the functions that describe Landau levels with vanishing canonical angular momentum in a rotational symmetric gauge, for which we provided the expression to obtain their non-zero kinetic angular momentum.
+It is interesting to notice that in \cite{Ammon:2017ded} the modes that behaved like Landau levels were also only found in the helicity-0 sector, posing the question about whether this projection in a strongly coupled plasma is more relevant than it would seem at a first glance.

-To do the comparisons above, we have identified as a wave function the one that draws the profile in the gauge theory directions of the perturbation of the D7-brane equatorial embedding in our background.